gshipley/enterprise_training/AdminTraining.md

 Once completed, the console will now prompt the user to provide their login credentials as specified in the */etc/openshift/htpasswd* file.

 **Note: Seeing an error page after authenticating to the console is expected at this point.
-The web console will not be fully active until we add a node server in a later lab.**
+The web console will not be fully active until we add a node host in a later lab.**

 **Lab 9 Complete!**
 <!--BREAK-->
 #**Lab 10: Configure DNS resolution for node host (Estimated time: xx minutes)**

-**Server Used:**
+**Servers used:**

-node host
+* Node host
-broker host
+* Broker host

-**Tools used**
+**Tools used:**

 * text editor
 * yum